greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 ---

 > Hmmmm… interesting.
-So can you do the pairing alone without any bilingual data or extra knowledge of the relationship between the new language and the existing ones?
+So can you do the pairing alone without any bilingual data or extra knowledge of the relationship between the new language and an existing one?
 Try to answer this question in Chinese.

 ---